Who can flag a student?

 When should instructors flag students?

 Instructors should flag students in Starfish any time they have an academic concern or if the student needs additional support in the class.
 There are also flags that address behavioral concerns and student welfare.
-Flags of this nature are managed by the Dean of Students Office.
-The Students First Office and the Dean of Students Office are intentional about collaborating to best meet students’ needs.
+Flags of this nature are managed by the Dean of Students Office and the Office of Student Rights and Responsibilities.
 Flags and kudos can be raised by instructors when completing Academic Status Reports, which will be sent out at 4 and 7 weeks in the semester.
+An additional 12-week report will be sent to instructors of first-year students and student-athletes.
 Flags, kudos, and referrals can also be manually raised at any point throughout the semester.
-Flags and kudos cannot be raised during summer.
-Referrals will still be available for use.
+Flags, kudos, and referrals can be raised during summer.

 What happens when students are flagged?

 Please refer to the Starfish EARLY ALERT section on the Starfish for Faculty page.

 What if I believe there is a student in my class who could benefit from more support than the email that is sent?